ppy/osu-wiki/news/2022-07-28-beatmap-spotlights-spring-2022-conclusion.md

 You can find out more about the Beatmap Spotlights [on the osu! wiki](/wiki/Beatmap_Spotlights).

-See you soon along with the Summer Season 2022 launch!
+See you soon along with the Summer 2022 season launch!

 —Venix